 An exhibition of ceramics about landscape took place in May at The Ceramic House and the brand new gallery In Camera, a white cube space in the garden, accompanied by a curated programme of sound art events.

-This was followed over the summer by an international artist residency programme at Phoenix Brighton for collaborations between two pairs of sound and ceramic artists and an exhibition of the resulting work at Phoenix Brighton during Brighton Digital Festival in September.
+This was followed over the summer by an international artist residency programme at Phoenix Brighton for collaborations between two pairs of sound and ceramic artists and an exhibition of the resulting work at Phoenix Brighton curated by Aplin and Young for Brighton Digital Festival in September.
 In A Shetland Landscape transferred to In Camera, also as part of Brighton Digital Festival, and then a combined exhibition toured to Guildhall Museum, Rochester and Dover Arts Development project space in September-October 2016, in collaboration with 51 Zero.

 Contemporary ceramics about landscape